 FAQs

-How often should fuel injectors be cleaned?
+When do fuel injectors need to be cleaned?

-Can dirty injectors damage the engine?
+Are dirty injectors a problem for the engine?

-Can I drive with dirty injectors?
+Is it OK to drive with dirty injectors?

 How long does professional cleaning take?